-Students who are dismissed for failing MATH 0099 or ENGL 0099 may appeal for readmission after three calendar years.
-Students in these circumstances must complete an application for Readmission and file a written appeal with the Registrar's Office.
+Dismissed students who wish to return to the university may appeal for readmission after three calendar years.
+They must complete an application for Readmission and file a written appeal with the Registrar's Office.
 Appeals will be evaluated by the Readmission Appeals Committee.
 Students seeking readmission following Learning Support Dismissal should either complete all Learning Support requirements elsewhere before reapplying or show compelling evidence of the ability to exit learning support and earn a degree.
 The committee may restrict the enrollment of students who are readmitted following dismissal.
-Provisionally admitted students who are dismissed due to failing or withdrawing from either MATH 0097 or READ 0098 may appeal for readmission to Clayton State University only after having completed an Associate's degree at a regionally accredited college.